alphagov/govuk-design-system/src/patterns/problem-with-the-service-pages/index.md

 Tell the user there is something wrong with the service.
 These are also known as 500 and internal server error pages.

-{{ example({group: "patterns", item: "problem-with-the-service-pages", example: "default", html: true, nunjucks: true, open: false, size: "xl"}) }}
+{{ example({group: "patterns", item: "problem-with-the-service-pages", example: "default", html: true, nunjucks: true, open: false, size: "xl", loading: "eager"}) }}

 ## When to use this pattern